-Bastia is a large town situated to the north-east of Corsica on the south-eastern side of Cap Corse, the peninsula at the northern tip of the island.
+Bastia is a large town to the north-east of Corsica and on the south-eastern side of Cap Corse, the peninsula to the north of the island.
 The town is the principal port and commercial centre for Corsica.

-Like many Corsican towns the history of Bastia starts with the Genoese who controlled the island from the 14th century, although later centuries have also left their mark - in particular from the baroque era to the 19th century when a great deal of development took place in the town.
+As with many Corsican towns, the history of Bastia starts with the Genoese who controlled the island from the 14th century, although later centuries have also left their mark - in particular from the baroque era to the 19th century when a great deal of development took place in the town.

-On the south side of the harbour you can pass through the Romieu garden to reach the citadel above the port which is the original genoese town that is protected by defensive walls added during the 15th century, including the Porte Louis XVI through which you enter the citadel, and contains most of the interesting historic monuments in Bastia.
+On the south side of the harbour you can pass through the Romieu garden to reach the citadel above the port.
+This is the original genoese town that is protected by defensive walls added during the 15th century, including the Porte Louis XVI through which you enter the citadel, and contains most of the interesting historic monuments in Bastia.

 The Governors Palace was added soon after, and built around a tower that is one of the oldest parts of the citadel.
 The early palace was transformed over the following centuries, and by the 16th century had become the grand building we see today below the walls of the citadel.
 The palace now contains the Corsica Museum of Ethnology.

-Typically these are baroque style, for example the Church of Saint Charles-Borromée, or neo-classical style such as the Church of Saint John the Baptist (this is the largest church in Corsica, but note that the two belltowers which overlook the old port were added later, in the 19th century).
+Typically these churches are in the baroque style, for example the Church of Saint Charles-Borromée, or the neo-classical style such as the Church of Saint John the Baptist.
+This church is the largest church in Corsica, but note that the two belltowers which overlook the old port were added later, in the 19th century.

 The main weekly markets are held in central Bastia in the Place du Marché each saturday and sunday, with smaller markets in the same square on other days.
 There is a flea market in the Place Saint Nicholas each sunday.

 To the west of the Place du Marché and the Place de la Republique are the principal 19th century boulevards in Bastia, with numerous larger shops and hotels.